funfunfunfunfunmike/SonicRunway/README.md

 ---------------------

 Plan:
-  - model owns Fbo
+  - Get rid of cues.
-  - patterns expect to draw with active fbo
+  - Audio returns current events that patterns can read.

   - patterns may own shapes that move down runway default shape updates its coords automatically
   - model can draw Fbo directly to UI (maybe scaled)